Skip Navigation

 A note to parents:

+As the parent/guardian of an Our Lady of Sorrows Catholic School student, you are principally responsible for the behavior and conduct of your child.
 As school administration and teachers, our goal is to assist and support you in this responsibility.
 Also, through our direction and our code of conduct, we hope to provide motivation and guidelines for your child's behavior.
 In a particular way of fulfilling your many parental responsibilities, we ask that you be especially mindful of your child's use of and exposure to our contemporary media and entertainment (television, films, games, music, internet access, etc.).
 More than ever, these expose our children to extremes of violence, sexuality, and personal disrespect, which can affect their own attitudes, values, and behaviors.

 Because it is impossible to foresee all problems which arise, this clause empowers the administration to take disciplinary action for any behavior on the part of student or parent which violates the spirit and philosophy of Our Lady of Sorrows Catholic School even though not specified in this Code of Conduct.

-The Administration and / or the Pastor reserves the right to make changes to the Discipline Policy as needed.
+The Administration and / or Pastor reserves the right to make changes to the Discipline Policy as needed.

-Revised 6/16/2020
+Revised 7/22/2024